Parenting

 5. Take into account your older child’s mood and the time of day for the introduction

-If your toddler is always cranky after a nap but that’s when you’re getting home from the hospital, get creative with when you’ll do the actual introduction.
+If your toddler is always cranky after a nap but that’s when you’re getting home from the hospital, get creative with the timing of introducing a new baby sibling.
 Perhaps you have the baby in the bassinet in another room and hold off on the introduction until the timing is right.
 Aim for a time of day where your older child is in a good mood (not sleepy, cranky, hungry, etc).

 6. First greet your older child when you get home from the hospital

-Since you likely just spent a day or two away from your child, make sure to give them a warm and loving hello before you launch into talk of the new baby.
+Since you likely just spent several days away from your child, make sure to give them a warm and loving hello before you launch into talk of the new baby.
 Hug and kiss your older child and show your excitement about seeing them.
 Maybe even spend a few minutes playing with them before you do the introduction to the new baby.

 7. Let the big kid help when they want to